fernandoacorreia/learning-dojo/README.md

 learning-dojo
 =============

-Step-by-step discovery of how to build an online to-do app in Dojo
+Step-by-step discovery of how to build an online to-do app with Dojo.